Explore the basic explanation, improved fuel efficiency, lower initial cost, limited traction, and poor off-road performance of 2 wheel drive systems.

 - Choosing alternative routes that are less demanding on the vehicle’s capabilities.

-In conclusion, while 2 wheel drive vehicles offer certain advantages such as improved fuel efficiency and lower initial cost, they also come with inherent disadvantages like limited traction and poor off-road performance.
+In conclusion, while 2 wheel drive vehicles offer certain such as improved fuel efficiency and lower initial cost, they also come with inherent like limited traction and poor off-road performance.
 It’s essential for drivers to be aware of these drawbacks and take necessary precautions to mitigate the risks associated with 2 wheel drive systems.